fastrgv/hbox4/README.md

 * Extended box-count limitation from 24 to 32.
 * Began the rigorous enforcement of theoretical limitations: 32 boxes, 256 valid box positions.
 * Restructured data to better conserve memory usage without impacting runtimes.

-**ver 1.1.3 -- 21nov2023**

-* Revised an internal list structure; changed a LIFO stack into a FIFO queue.
-This means that among equal-priority configurations, the first one found is processed first.
-This is a more typical design, but new to hbox4.
-The push/move efficiency of solutions are somewhat improved.

-**ver 1.1.2 -- 16nov2023**

-* Added an option to disable 3 of 4 priority measures (to enable a "baseline" method).

 #### More change-history at end of this file